abhisheknellikkalaya/personal-website/README.md

 # personal-website
-This is a trial version trying to build website using code
+This is a trial version of trying to build website using code